-The Biophysics, Biochemistry and Biotechnology programme at KU Leuven provides in-depth training in the multidisciplinary fields of biophysics and biochemistry, with particular emphasis on subfields in which KU Leuven's research expertise is internationally recognised: the determination of molecular structures, molecular and supramolecular modelling, the spectroscopy of biomolecules, the physical modelling of complex systems and the study of these models, the transport through ion channels in membranes, and the study of molecular interactions and physical principles in vitro, in complex biological machineries and in the living cell.
+The Master of Biophysics, Biochemistry and Biotechnology (Leuven) programme provides in-depth training in the multidisciplinary fields of biophysics and biochemistry, with particular emphasis on subfields in which KU Leuven's research expertise is internationally recognised:

-Graduates may also pursue a career in medical sciences research or academic research.
-A considerable number of graduates, particularly those who choose for a research route, go on to undertake a PhD at one of our associated research laboratories.
+Graduates may pursue a career in medical science, pharma and biotech applied or academic research.
+A considerable number of graduates are undertaking a PhD programme in one of our associated research laboratories and partner organizations.

 Minimum required score: